Legitra/Diet_Cannibalism_Mod/README.md

 Referenced [CannibalMeals from Mlie](https://github.com/emipa606/CannibalMeals) and the game's xml files while writing this.

 ### Changes
-Version 1.0.0 - Added Simple Meals
+1.0.0 - Added Simple Meals
-Version 1.1.0 - Added Fine and Lavish Meals
+1.1.0 - Added Fine and Lavish Meals
-Version 1.2.0 - Removed redundant lines / changed ThingDefs and RecipeDefs to look more like CORE files.
+1.2.0 - Removed redundant lines / changed ThingDefs and RecipeDefs to look more like CORE files.
 Added carnivore meals.
 Updated Preview.
+1.2.1 - Fixed link in About.txt and added PublishedFileID.txt.